4 Hikes Near Queenstown (that you can do right from your hotel)

 The Trail begins on Belfast Terrace only a few minutes from town.
 This trail is really well maintained and in summer you could almost hike in flip-flops.
 The trail’s long switchbacks mean it is not overly steep and would have to be the easiest hike on this list!

-3. Fernhill Loop
+3. Fernhill Loop Track

 The Fernhill Loop is a similar hike to the Tiki Trail and Queenstown Hill but brings its own unique touch.
 This hike is also the furthest off the tourist trail and as such, its not uncommon to not see other hikers.
 The Fernhill Loop takes only 3 hours.